miles-edgyworth/dababydagamesource/README.md

 Play DaGame on itch.io: https://miles-edgyworth.itch.io/dagame-a-dababy-game

-# --If you want to compile this game yourself, continue reading--
+# --Step-by-step guide to compiling this yourself--

 Download this repository (Click on code and Download ZIP) and unzip.